 Remota Patagonia Lodge is a good base both for exploring the town and for day trips into the park itself.
 The friendly and professional hotel staff can arrange excursions as well as tailored experiences based on your preferences.

-Distances in Chile are huge so we flew from Santiago to Punta Arenas with Sky Airline although LAN fly there more regularly.
-Both can be booked through skyscanner.net.
+Distances in Chile are huge so we advise flying from Santiago to Punta Arenas with LAN.
+Tickets are best booked via skyscanner.net.
 From Punta Arenas it’s a three-hour bus journey north to Puerto Natales.
 Buses leave regularly throughout the day priced from around $5,000CLP (£5/$8).
 There are several bus companies to choose from.
 We have used and can vouch for Buses Fernández and Bus Sur.
 There are bus connections to other parts of Chile as well as destinations in Argentina from both Punta Arenas and Puerto Natales.

 In Patagonia is an account of Bruce Chatwin’s travels to a remote country in search of a strange beast and his encounters with the people whose fascinating stories delay him on the road.